 Our company has established rules for directors' remuneration and bonuses.
-Based on their duties and performance, the remuneration and bonuses for them are determined at the board meeting.
-The remuneration for A & S Board Members is determined via discussion among the members.
+This consists of basic remuneration, which is a fixed remuneration, and performance-based remuneration (bonus as short-term performance-based remuneration and stock-based remuneration as mid to long-term performance-based remuneration) that varies in accordance with business performance.
+In consideration of their role and independence, compensation for outside directors consists of basic compensation only.
 We have also established internal rules for decision-making procedures for officer remuneration.
 The discretionary Remuneration and Nomination Advisory Committee, which has been established as an advisory body of the board with three out of four members from independent outside directors, holds a meeting in accordance with internal rules, and remuneration is determined based on the outcome.
 Specific amounts will be within those limits, as resolved by the 100th annual shareholder meeting held on June 29, 2006, while taking into consideration company performance, industry standards and employee salary levels.

 In addition to the existing officer remuneration and bonuses, as of September 2016, our company introduced a performance-based stock compensation plan using trusts for our directors and corporate officers (excluding outside directors and those who do not reside in Japan) with a goal to further enhance the motivation of officers to contribute to the improvement of our company's corporate value and shareholder value over the mid to long-term.
 This is an incentive system which uses part of the existing basic remuneration as funds for share-based remuneration and grants, varying numbers of our company's shares depending on the recipient's position and level of attainment of performance goals.
 We have already finished three business years, the period required for the first evaluation.
 Upon approval at the annual shareholder meeting in June 2019, we initiated a new evaluation period system of five business years.
 This evaluation period is the same length as the mid-term business plan, and KPIs are business targets set in the business plan.
 In particular, we evaluate performance based on indicators such as net sales, operating income and return on equity (ROE) at the end of each fiscal year and at the end of the evaluation period.
+The range of increase/decrease corresponding to the achievement of performance targets, etc., shall be from 0% to 150%, with 100% being the standard corresponding to achieving the performance targets set as the standards for the annual performance evaluation and the mid-term performance evaluation as a whole.